 5. Google Photos

-Sadly, there’s nothing close to the processing power of Lightroom included with Google Photos.
+Sadly, there’s nothing close to the processing power of Lightroom included with Photos.
 However, it’s still worth thinking about if you’re looking for free alternatives, especially if you need a cloud based service.

 - Simple and intuitive interface